kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 We can use a Deployment with positive `.spec.strategy.rollingUpdate.maxSurge` field to prevent any disruption for the underlying application.
 By scaling up first before terminating the pods.

-1. A set of pods A of an application P are created with a Deployment controller interceptor (priority 10001) and a ReplicaSet controller interceptor (priority 10000).
+1. A set of pods A of an application P are created with a Deployment controller interceptor and a ReplicaSet controller interceptor.
    Application P is a PostgresSQL instance that can have 1-n pods and requires no loss of availability.
 2. A node drain controller starts draining a node Z and makes it unschedulable.
 3. The node drain controller creates an EvictionRequests for a subset B of pods A to evict them from a node.
-4. The eviction request controller designates the deployment controller as the interceptor based on the highest priority by updating `.status.activeInterceptorClass`.
+4. The eviction request controller designates the deployment controller as the interceptor (highest index) by updating `.status.activeInterceptorClass`.
 No action (termination) is taken on the pods yet.
 5. The deployment controller creates a set of surge pods C to compensate for the future loss of availability of pods B. The new pods are created by temporarily surging the `.spec.replicas` count of the underlying replica sets up to the value of deployments `maxSurge`.